Your shopping cart is empty.

 We'll get to how this shot came about and why I chose this one for Mother's Day in a minute.
 First, if you don't mind, I'd like to give you some background.

-When my little brother and I were growing up, our dad worked two jobs to support us so that our mom could stay home with us.
-That may sound like an outdated idea these days, but it’s what both my parents wanted, and I think my brother and I are better for it.
-Now, that’s certainly not to criticize single parents in any way, but I consider myself fortunate to have been raised that way.
+When my little brother and I were growing up, our dad worked two jobs to support our family so that our mom could stay home with us.
+That may sound like an outdated idea these days, but it's what both my parents wanted, and I think my brother and I are better for it.
+Now, that's certainly not to criticize single parents or parents who both work, but I consider myself fortunate to have been raised that way.

 I take my camera gear with me every time I go home.
 As I've said before, I love shooting on the beach in California.
 I love the wave action.
 The sound of the ocean crashing on the shore is something I could listen to for hours.
 I love the cool mornings, the fog, the marine layer, all of it.

 On this particular trip, I didn't stay at my parent's house.
 Since I was planning on getting up before sunrise every morning to go shoot, I didn't want to disturb anyone.
 I was going to be home for only five days on this trip.
 So, I decided to drive down to Laguna Beach to shoot the same location every morning.
 I figured this might increase my chances of (hopefully) getting a good shot.
 Four mornings in a row, I was up at 4:30am and, after some hotel room coffee, headed down to Laguna.